sfrwmaker/F103RE_UNITED_Rework/README.md

   * Changed method to cooling down the Hot Air Gun
   * Changed the maximum Hot Air Gun temperature to 550 degrees Celsius
   * Fixed minor bugs

+2025 NOV 12 v.1.03
+  * Fixed flash write error issue when you are trying to modify your active tip list.
+  * Updated the manual calibration procedure.
+You can start calibrate your soldering tip from lower temperatures and the controller would approximate the calibration data for higher tepmperature reference points to simplify calibration process.
+  * You can manage the Hot Air Gun speed in debug mode.
+  * Added support for Hot Air Gun with fan running 12 volts.
+You can select your fan voltage version in Hot Air Gum menu (12 or 24 volts)
+  * Added default ambient temperature paramater in menu setup.
+You can set the value of your ambient temperature via parameters menu.
+The Hakko T12 handle has termistor to check the ambient, temperature but JBC handle has no one.
+The default ambient temperature used when JBC iron is in use.